Have you ever been right in the middle of folding a two day old pile of laundry when your toddler comes up and destroys the small dent you made in it?

 But no one is going to give it to us on a silver platter.
 We have to get after it each day.

-Here are # habits that happy people emulate each day.
+Here are 7 habits that happy moms emulate each day.

-Happiness is a daily choice!
+As it turns out happiness is an ongoing process.
 One experience is not going to become the golden nugget at the end of the rainbow.

 When an uncomfortable situation presents itself, we have to change our perspective on it.
-Everything that happens is apart of the great adventure that is called life.
+In this great adventure we call life, we don’t actually have to search far for happiness.
+It’s between our ears.

 Some mornings I wake up at 5 am and have to drive 45 minutes to work to be on my feet for 13 hours straight.
-On those days I often have to be a part of families losing their beloved, as I am an RN in a cardiac ICU.
+On those days I often have to be a part of families losing their loved ones.
+Those are some of my most unhappy moments as an RN in a cardiac ICU.

 Other mornings I wake up knowing it is the last time I will see my husband for months, and I drive him to the airport to deploy.
 I know I will be taking care of my son by myself for the foreseeable future.
 Some days I get no other adult interaction, no personal time, not even a shower.